UmerFarooque1999/House-Price-Prediction/README.md

 # House-Price-Prediction
-An ML Project regarding house price prediction
+This was my first ML project